-Following CRISPR-Cas9 genome editing, cells were cultured an additional 10 days by adding in fresh Immunocult™-XF T Cell Expansion Medium supplemented with IL-2 every 2 - 3 days.
+Following CRISPR-Cas9 genome editing, cells were cultured for an additional 10 days by adding in fresh Immunocult™-XF T Cell Expansion Medium supplemented with IL-2 every 2 - 3 days.
 TCRαβ- cells persisted over the course of expansion (data not shown).
 Cells treated with ImmunoCult™ Human CD3/CD28/CD2 T Cell Activator prior to electroporation exhibited a higher degree of expansion post gene editing compared to those treated with ImmunoCult™ Human CD3/CD28 T Cell Activator.
 Based on the fold expansion, calculated cell yields ranged from 4.1 x 107 to 3.8 x 108 cells after 7 days of incubation post-electroporation.

 In editing primary human T cells, there exists a delicate balance between cell exhaustion, cell viability, and gene editing efficiency.
 We found